Florida deaths rise to 47 amid struggle to recover from Ian

 “There’s a hole in the hull.
 It took water in the motors.
 It took water in everything,” he said, adding: “You know, boats are supposed to be in the water, not in parking lots.”

+“Warnings for hurricane season start in June.
+So there’s a degree of personal responsibility here.
+I think the county acted appropriately.
+The thing is, a certain percentage of people will not heed the warnings regardless,” Anderson said on the CBS show “Face the Nation.”

+Separately, DeSantis on Friday noted that many forecasts placed Ian’s landfall north of Lee County and said officials there acted appropriately once models began to center on the county.

-Kinnard reported from Pawleys Island, South Carolina; Associated Press contributors include Freida Frisaro in Miami; Brendan Farrington in Tallahassee, Florida; Gerald Herbert in Pine Island, Florida; Mike Pesoli in Lehigh Acres, Florida; Sarah Rankin in Richmond, Virginia; and Amy Forliti from Minneapolis.
+Kinnard reported from Pawleys Island, South Carolina.
+Associated Press contributors include Freida Frisaro in Miami; Brendan Farrington and Anthony Izaguirre in Tallahassee, Florida; Gerald Herbert in Pine Island, Florida; Mike Pesoli in Lehigh Acres, Florida; Sarah Rankin in Richmond, Virginia; and Amy Forliti from Minneapolis.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.